aweirdnerd/DIscovery-Manual/User-manual.md

 These appear in a sidebar

-### Media

-Videos, but Youtube only, unfortunately

 ## Photo

-### You can add your photo via ELements - Edit Profile.
-Please use a square image of at least 400px X 400px
+You can add your photo via Elements - Edit Profile.
+Please select a square image of yourself, of at least 400px X 400px.
+In selecting a photo, keep in mind that this is a professional profile, not a social media site.

 ## Publications